exonum/exonum-doc/src/roadmap.md

 promising ideas is devising a service through which all the administrative processes will be conducted.

-### Merkle DB - Minimal Profile
+### Exonum MerkleDB - Minimal Profile

-The first step within the global initiative to introduce Merkle DB in Exonum.
+The first step within the global initiative to introduce MerkleDB in Exonum.
 This step will result in implementation of a more intuitive storage API interface.
 Such interface will simplify interaction with the storage for service developers.